MIPS/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_XORF		; Used in aarch64-sve.md.
     UNSPEC_SABD		; Used in aarch64-sve.md.
     UNSPEC_UABD		; Used in aarch64-sve.md.
+    UNSPEC_REVB		; Used in aarch64-sve.md.
+    UNSPEC_REVH		; Used in aarch64-sve.md.
+    UNSPEC_REVW		; Used in aarch64-sve.md.
     UNSPEC_SMUL_HIGHPART ; Used in aarch64-sve.md.
     UNSPEC_UMUL_HIGHPART ; Used in aarch64-sve.md.
     UNSPEC_FMLA		; Used in aarch64-sve.md.